 Blazek’s actions opened up a conversation on multiple blogs and news outlets about online behavior and LinkedIn etiquette for professionals .
 With over 450 million registered users – and 2 new users every second – LinkedIn is still one of the fastest growing online social networks.

-Moreover, the social media platform,which has recently announced its acquisition by Microsoft, has firmly established itself as a premium professional networking and recruiting arena.
-And while it attracts a lot of young adults – with nearly 39 million students and recent college graduates – not everyone knows how to behave on the site.
+Moreover, the social media platform has firmly established itself as a premium professional networking and recruiting arena.
+And while it attracts a lot of young adults, not everyone knows how to behave on the site.

 Here are eight common questions about professional protocol on LinkedIn that can benefit architecture/ engineering firms wanting to maximize their networking efforts.